avicarioe/chipplay/ABSTRACT.md

 - **Xiaoyu**: Controller interaction, user interface, screen control.

 - **FatFS**: The [FatFs library R0.14](http://elm-chan.org/fsw/ff/00index_e.html) has been used to read the FAT filesystem in the SD card.
-We also use some examples in the website as an inspiration for the MMC interface.
+We also used some examples in the website as an inspiration for the MMC interface.

 ## Reflections:
 In the final abstract, we will discuss and reflect on what happened in the project.